dax8it/ATJIUJITSU-REAL-NEW/content/blog/womens-self-defense-seminar.md

 tags:
   - Blog
 ---
+# \*\*Postponed until further notice\*\*

-Guest Instructor Sepi Melamed will be stopping to host a women's self defense seminar at AT JIU-JITSU NYC.
+Guest Instructor Sepi Melamed will be stopping by to host a women's self defense seminar at AT JIU-JITSU NYC.

 * ## Sepi is a 3rd degree black belt in Krav Maga, awarded by John Whitman, founder of Krav Maga alliance and a purple belt in Brazilian Jiu-Jitsu.
 * ## This seminar is open to everyone.
 If you would like to attend please email us at at atjiujitsunyc@gmail.com or dm us on Instagram at @jiujitsunyc with a message that you would like to join